sanctuarycomputer/welding/README.md

 - [ ] Add Rainbow Provider
 - [ ] Handle corrupt data cases on the UI
 - [ ] I should be able to view a revision for subgraph
+- [ ] Global activity loader?
+- [ ] Editor: Support in-page Image Uploads
+- [ ] Editor: Support callouts
+- [ ] Editor: Support Text Color
+- [ ] Editor: Support Deeplinks into Blocks
+- [ ] Editor: Sync'd blocks
+- [ ] When viewing a revision, I should see a message so that I realize
+- [ ] Ability to color your Node's background
+- [ ] Referenced documents should have backlinks

 Ideas for Writing: